gsuareztangil/automatic-romancescam-digger/appendices/a_captions.md

 ### Descriptions automatically generated from Fig. 4d

-![Fig. 4d reproduced from the paper, a real but anonymised profile image][fig4d]
+![Fig. 4d reproduced from the paper, a scammer profile image][fig4d]

 1. A man sitting in front of a laptop computer (`p = 13.1e-03`)
 2. A man sitting at a table with a laptop (`p = 3.6e-03)